When performing any tests or repairs on forklift electrical systems, always disconnect battery and discharge the capacitors.

 The below photo shows a few different styles of battery connectors and how to disconnect them from a forklift.

-After disconnecting the battery connector, a simple method is to discharge the capacitor is to press and hold the horn button until capacitor is discharged.
+After disconnecting the battery connector, a simple method is to

 NOTE: This method does not work on all forklifts.
 A better method is to use a resistor or a VOM set to a high voltage scale.

 A 220 ohm resistor will work well if placed across the capacitor